AdobeDocs/release-notes.en/current.md

 author: mfrei
 ---

-# Early Access - Adobe Experience Cloud Release Notes
+# Adobe Experience Cloud Release Notes

 New features and fixes in the Adobe Experience Cloud.

->[!IMPORTANT]
->
->This page contains pre-release content and is subject to change prior to the planned release.

 >[!NOTE]
 >